erikhyrkas/snakes/training_data/llama-stories_9.md

 As night began to fall, and the fireflies started their twinkling dance above the fields, Zephyr set out into the darkness, carrying a small satchel slung over one shoulder.
 The caning was still useful – but this time it would be used differently.
 A tool of justice, rather than cruelty.

 Elara's house loomed ahead, its windows dark and silent like empty eyes.
 Zephyr walked right up to the door, feeling the wood grain beneath their hand as they raised it high for the first strike.<end>
-Prompt: Write a story where the protagonist, a 58-year-old mechanic named Zephyr, discovers that their life on a space station is not as routine as they thought it was.
+Write a story where the protagonist, a 58-year-old mechanic named Zephyr, discovers that their life on a space station is not as routine as they thought it was.
 As they try to uncover the truth and escape with a friend, they realize that nothing is certain in the vast expanse of space.<start>As I floated through the cramped corridors of the space station, my worn-out shoes making soft squeaking sounds on the metallic floor, I couldn't shake off the feeling that I was being watched.
 My name is Zephyr, and at 58, I'd spent decades serving as a mechanic in this orbiting outpost, a home away from home for countless spacers.

 But something had changed.